amabdulr/CNWG/Chunking.md

 9. Present the entire content in markdown format.
 Check if any content is missing from the original attachment and present that as a separate section.
 10. Refer to the content once again and ensure no content is missing.
 11. Except for first-level markdown heading (#),  always use sentence case for titles.
 12. Now compare the presented chunked content with the original document and only if you find something missing, should you present this under heading, "Content Not Used for Chunking".
 If you do not find anything missed, do not include this section.
+Always append this warning, "This list is not comprehensive.
+Please run the **CTWG>Chunk>Find Missing Info** menu option for more.
+Human oversight is essential for all AI outputs.
+Specifically look for missing tables, codeblocks, and numbers."

 **Information Types and Titling Rules:**